smcgann99/node-red-cosine-similarity-plus/README.md

 Array of Cosine Similarity Arrays

 - The output is an array of cosine similarity arrays.
-Each cosine similarity is similarity between vector of input and vector of file.
+Each cosine similarity array is similarity between vector of input and vectors of file / variable.

 <hr>